Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data

-{\bf Acknowledgement} Y.G. is supported under grant no.~Y7515560U1 by the Institute of High Energy Physics, Chinese Academy of Sciences.
-Y.Z.M is supported by the National Research Foundation of South Africa with Grant no.~105925 and no.~104800.
-In the mean time we prepare this work, we notice that Refs.~\cite{Fang17,Yuan17,Fan17,Duan17} appeared and discussed this issue from different angles.
+\textbf{Acknowledgments:} Y.G. is supported under grant no.~Y7515560U1 by the Institute of High Energy Physics, Chinese Academy of Sciences.
+Y.Z.M is supported by the National Research Foundation of South Africa with Grant no.~105925 and no.~104800, and National Science Foundation of China with Grant no.~11828301.